 Today is National French Fry Day.
 While no one knows who began this celebration, placing in on July 13 is significant in that the most important French holiday is the next day, July 14 for Bastille Day.

 Some French people might call the delectable potato confection Belgian Fries, and there is evidence that they may have originated there.
-However, due to the recent defeat of the Belgians to the French at the World Cup games, I cannot find any French people who will any credit to the Belgians on these historical facts.
+However, due to the last year’s defeat of the Belgians to the French at the World Cup games, I cannot find any French people who will give any credit to the Belgians on these historical facts.
 A Belgian journalist claims that a 1781 family manuscript tells of deep-fried potatoes in the Spanish-Netherlands (now Belgium) before the 1680s.
 The fact that potatoes did not arrive in that area until around 1735 makes this a hot potato.
 Eating potatoes for food was popularized in France by King Louis XVI and Marie Antoinette who wore potato blossoms in their buttonholes and hair.

 One story is that the phrase “French Fried Potatoes” first appeared in English in 1856 in the cookbook Cookery for Maids of All Work by E. Warren.
 Another story is that they were first called “French Fries” by American soldiers stationed in Belgium during World War I. After first tasting them, the Yanks called them “French” fries as it was the official language of their fellow Belgian soldiers.

-- French: frites from pommes frites, or “potato fries” but everyone called them frites or “fries.”
+- French: frites from pommes frites, or “potato fries” but everyone called them frites or “fries”

 - Belgian: “Belgian fries” though to distinguish them, they are often twice fried.
-The first bath is called blanching.
+The first bath is called blanching

 - England: “Chips” as in “fish and chips.”
 Sometimes more thickly cut